mamund/alps-doc/onboardingAPI-alps.json.md

 ## Properties

+The following data properties are defined for this API.

  - **identifier** : Unique onboarding record identifier.
  - **name** : Name of the customer being onboarded.
  - **email** : Email address of the customer being onboarded.